monsieurbiz/SyliusSettingsPlugin/README.md

 |----------------|-------------|
 | 2.0            | 8.2 - 8.3   |

+ℹ️ For Sylius 1.x, see our [1.x branch](/tree/1.x) and all 1.x releases.

 ## Installation

 If you want to use our recipes, you can configure your composer.json by running: